 From Zimmerman's research, we know that the first four McGhee titles for Vitacoustic were cut the day after a Jazz at the Philharmonic Concert in Chicago, which places them on October 15 or November 10, 1947.
 Tenor saxophonist Kenny Mann, still a teenager at the time, had played in a local group that opened one of these JATP concerts, and was invited by McGhee to make the Vitacoustic session.
 (Mann was already an alumnus of the Lionel Hampton Orchestra, where he worked from late December 1946 through at least April 1947.
 In 1950 he would participate in Al Benson's TV show band and record for Seymour, before leaving the music scene.)
 The rest of the lineup was drawn from the JATP touring ensemble: Billy Eckstine (sticking to valve trombone on this occasion), Hank Jones (piano), Ray Brown (bass), and J. C. Heard (drums).
 Local bebop vocalist Marcelle Daniels sang on "Flip Lip" and "The Last Word."
 Ted Hallock's Chicago column in the December 31 Down Beat (which went to press nearly 2 weeks earlier), stated that "Howard cut four sides for Vitacoustic and four for Dial before B-Day.
 One side scratched was a McGhee horn solo, MAN I LOVE" (p.
 4).
 In fact, a session by McGhee and other JATP musicians had already been mentioned in Billboard on November 22.
 It appears that the original Vitacoustic matrix numbers on these were V1896 through 1899.

 The bulk of the McGhee material was cut in three different sessions that took place during the last 9 days of December 1947, while McGhee's combo was starting a month-long gig at the Argyle Lounge (according to the December 31 Down Beat, the engagement commenced on December 23).
-The late-1970s Savoy release gives February 1948 as the date, but McGhee was no longer in town by then, Vitacoustic was filing for banktuptcy, and the most solvent of labels is unlikely to have braved the wrath of the Musicians Union during the initial phase of a recording ban.
+The late-1970s Savoy release gives February 1948 as the date, but McGhee was no longer in town by then, Vitacoustic was filing for banktuptcy, and the most solvent of labels is unlikely to have braved the wrath of the Musicians Union during the initial phase of the second Petrillo recording ban, which was enforced with some rigor in Chicago.
 (This, after all, is the same Musicians Union that shut down Chance Records for over 6 months in 1951-1952 because it had used non-Union session men.)
 The lineup for all three sessions (which produced 12 known tunes) was McGhee (trumpet), Jimmy Heath (alto and baritone saxes), Milt Jackson (vibes), Will Davis (piano), Percy Heath (bass), and Joe Harris (drums).
 On "Yardbird Suite" and "Out of Nowhere" Eckstine-style balladeer Earl Coleman sang.
 McGhee (when interviewed by Zimmerman) also recalled doing another Vitacoustic session that week, with a big band under someone else's leadership.
 (The leader was most likely alto saxophonist Johnny Bothwell.)
 But these items remain completely untraced.

 We'll let Art Zimmerman explain how most of these McGhee recordings ended up at Savoy: